Revolution: Studies of revolution

 Revolutions have been further examined from an anthropological perspective.
 Drawing on Victor Turner's writings on ritual and performance, Bjorn Thomassen suggested that revolutions can be understood as "liminal" moments: modern political revolutions very much resemble rituals and can therefore be studied within a process approach.
 This would imply not only a focus on political behavior "from below", but also a recognition of moments where "high and low" are relativized, subverted, or made irrelevant, and where the micro and macro levels fuse together in critical conjunctions.
 Economist Douglass North raised a note of caution about revolutionary change, how it "is never as revolutionary as its rhetoric would have us believe".
 While the "formal rules" of laws and constitutions can be changed virtually overnight, the "informal constraints" such as institutional inertia and cultural inheritance do not change quickly and thereby slow down the societal transformation.
 According to North, the tension between formal rules and informal constraints is "typically resolved by some restructuring of the overall constraints—in both directions—to produce a new equilibrium that is far less revolutionary than the rhetoric."

+Studies have been made on the stability of governments that took by revolution.
+According to academics Steven Levitsky and Lucan Way, regimes that came to power during revolutions such as China, Cuba, Iran and Vietnam tend to be among the most durable and long-lasting.
+Their studies showed that autocracies that emerged from revolutions lasted, on average, as long as three times as nonrevolutionary regimes and collapsed at a one-fifth at the rate of nonrevolutionary systems.
+Additionally, revolutionary regimes tend to face contestation such as coups and large-scale protests at a smaller rate, and have more tools to thwart them when such threats emerge.
+Revolutionary regimes have cohesive elite structures that minimize the chances of defections and tend to stay loyal during times of turmoil.
+They have strong coercive institutions, including loyal militaries that protect the ruling regime's status.
+Regimes that emerged from social revolutions also tend to lack independent centers of power that allow for opposition.